2-REC/hugo-myportfolio-theme/README.md

 > **__NOTE:__** It is based on the "Portfolio" section of the "Creative" theme, but with an additional level of categories above the projects level.
 Also, instead of opening a pop-up window when selecting an element in the grid, it opens a new page displaying the contained projects.

-A portfolio section "Projects" is defined in the Homepage via the "_config.toml_" configuration file.
-Additionally to the entry specified in the file, a directory with the same name must exist at the top level of the website file structure, containing its associated "__index.md_" file.
+A portfolio section "Projects" is defined in the Homepage via the "config.toml" configuration file.
+Additionally to the entry specified in the file, a directory with the same name must exist at the top level of the website file structure, containing its associated "_index.md" file.

 As an example, to have two sections for a professional portfolio and a personal portfolio, the following entry could be added to the "[params.projects]" group in the "config.toml" file:
 ```